jarrodtaylor/SyrinxPreview/src/posts/20150908-api-management-can-lead-to-innovation-but-obstacles-remain.md

-title: API management can lead to innovation, but obstacles remain

-+++
+---
+title: API Management and Innovation, Obstacles Remain
+description: With the right approach, API management can and should play a major role in a firm's mobile app development and distribution efforts.

-# API management can lead to innovation, but obstacles remain
+archive_title: API management can lead to innovation, but obstacles remain
+---

+# API Management and Innovation, Obstacles Remain

 Most business leaders today appreciate the importance of making application development a key component of their broader corporate strategies.
 Apps can deliver value in terms of marketing, customer experience and loyalty, brand building and more.